-In a remote desert with rivers, mountains, canyons and wildlife, visiting Big Bend National Park might seem a bit overwhelming.
-Just getting there takes effort.
-To enjoy the park to it’s fullest, your best bet is to do your research and go prepared.
-And if you are wondering if Big Bend is worth the trip?
-Most definitely!
+In a remote desert with rivers, mountains, canyons and wildlife, visiting Big Bend National Park might seem a bit overwhelming just because of its location.
+Getting there takes effort.
+Couple that with the fact that it’s really hot most of the year and you might be hesitant to visit Big Bend.
+But you shouldn’t be.
+With good planning, visiting Big Bend National Park – in summer even – can be done.
 Here’s a few tips to help you plan your trip.

 What Makes Big Bend Special?